Skip to main content

 Chronic (Weeks-Months) IGF-1 & Body Composition Changes Reduced visceral fat, increased muscle mass Systemic improvement in insulin sensitivity

 The metabolic considerations for GHS therapy are therefore a study in dynamic physiology.
 The therapeutic goal is to leverage the acute lipolytic effects to drive beneficial long-term changes in body composition, all while respecting the body’s need for pulsatile signaling to avoid the deleterious effects of sustained GH excess.
-It is a process of recalibrating the to favor an anabolic, fat-utilizing state, which ultimately supports, rather than hinders, healthy glucose metabolism.
+It is a process of recalibrating the endocrine system to favor an anabolic, fat-utilizing state, which ultimately supports, rather than hinders, healthy glucose metabolism.

 References